DorAzaria/DorAzaria/README.md

 🔭 I’m currently working on a social media app for food, restaurants and recipes - Taim.

-🎯 Goal: Contribute openly to Astroinformatics community and to help people with disabilities by developing technological tools.
+🎯 Goal: Contribute openly to Astroinformatics community and to help people with disabilities by developing technological solutions.

 📌 Scroll down to see my Pinned Repositories.